Code-Institute-Submissions/limitless/README.md

 ## Deployment

-This project has been deployed onto GitHub, and can be viewed with GitHub Pages here https://kimpea.github.io/limitless/.
+This project has been deployed onto GitHub, and can be viewed through GitHub Pages here https://kimpea.github.io/limitless/.
 To run this website locally, you will need to clone or download the repository and then open the index.html in a browser of your choice.

 ## Credits
 Much of the map.js JavaScript code has been taken from the Google Maps JavaScript API and Places API tutorials, however, has been rendered to fit with my project.
 I would like to credit https://www.doogal.co.uk/LatLong.php in aiding me with finding the longitude and latitude of Europe for centering the map.
-I would also like to credit Stack Overflow in helping me solve responsiveness bugs and also explaining why errors occurred with the W3C Validator.
+I would also like to credit Stack Overflow in helping me solve responsiveness bugs and also explaining why errors occurred within my code when passed through the W3C Validator.

 ### Media
 - The background photo used in this site was obtained from [this website](https://static.independent.co.uk/s3fs-public/thumbnails/image/2017/04/11/12/package-holiday-credit-grafner.jpg?w968) - iStock/Grafner